-Dark Matter is widely understood to be non-relativistic, i.e. cold, as required to form galaxies gravitationally and for explaining the spectrum of CMB fluctuation\cite{Planck:2018}.
-However, the standard heavy particle interpretation faces a stringent laboratory absence of new particle signatures\cite{Aprile:2018,CMS:2020} and several inconsistencies between CDM predictions and the puzzling properties of dwarf galaxies\cite{Moore:1994,deBlok:2010,Marsh:2015,Klypin:1999, Safarzadeh:2021}.
-Alternatively, the inherently non-relativistic possibility of dark matter as a Bose Einstein condensate \cite{Widrow:1993,Hu:2000} has been awakened by the first simulations in this context, revealing that pervasive interference on the de Broglie wavelength is predicted within galaxies and filaments in this context and termed "Wave Dark Matter", $\psi$DM \cite{Schive:2014,Hui:2020}.
-Bosons cannot be confined to less than the de Broglie scale thereby suppressing dwarf galaxy formation and generating a prominent soliton core \cite{Schive:2014,Schive:20142,Mocz:2017,Veltmaat:2018,Niemeyer:2020} in every galaxy, where self gravity balances the effective pressure from the Uncertainty Principle in the ground state.
-Crucially smaller galaxies are predicted to have wider cores of and lower density because the soliton is larger at lower momentum, which we test here.
+Dark Matter is commonly understood to be non-relativistic, a characteristic necessary for its gravitational role in galaxy formation and explaining the spectrum of Cosmic Microwave Background (CMB) fluctuations \cite{Planck:2018}.
+However, the conventional interpretation involving heavy particles faces challenges, such as the notable absence of new particle signatures in laboratory experiments \cite{Aprile:2018,CMS:2020}.
+Furthermore, inconsistencies arise between the predictions of Cold Dark Matter (CDM) and the peculiar properties observed in dwarf galaxies \cite{Moore:1994,deBlok:2010,Marsh:2015,Klypin:1999, Safarzadeh:2021}.
+Some of these issues are mitigated by addressing the missing satellite problem, but even Ultra Faint Dwarf (UFD) galaxies remain in tension \cite{Kim:2018}.
+Alternatively, the concept of dark matter as an inherently non-relativistic Bose Einstein condensate \cite{Widrow:1993,Hu:2000} has gained attention through initial simulations.
+These simulations reveal pervasive interference on the de Broglie wavelength within galaxies and filaments, coining the term 'Wave Dark Matter,' or $\psi$DM \cite{Schive:2014,Hui:2020}.
+In this model, bosons cannot be confined to scales smaller than the de Broglie scale, leading to the suppression of dwarf galaxy formation and the emergence of a prominent soliton core \cite{Schive:2014,Schive:20142,Mocz:2017,Veltmaat:2018,Niemeyer:2020} in every galaxy.
+Here, self-gravity balances the effective pressure from the Uncertainty Principle in the ground state.
+Crucially, smaller galaxies are predicted to have wider cores and lower density because the soliton is larger at lower momentum, a hypothesis we explore in this study.